 2. Hover over the Build Content button and click Web Link

 3. Type a name for the link and type/paste the complete address for the website in the URL field.
-Add a description for the link, if necessary.
+Add a description for the link.

 5. Add any file attachments